viamrobotics/docs/docs/appendix/apis/robot.md

 ---
-title: "Manage Machines with Viam's Robot API"
+title: "Manage Machines with Viam's Machine Management API"
 linkTitle: "Machine Management"
 weight: 20
 type: "docs"
-description: "How to use the Robot API to monitor and manage your machines."
+description: "How to use the Machine API to monitor and manage your machines."
 tags: ["robot state", "sdk", "apis", "robot api"]
 aliases:
   - /program/apis/robot/
   - /build/program/apis/robot/
 ---

-The _robot API_ is the application programming interface that manages each of your machines running `viam-server`.
+The _machine API_ is the application programming interface that manages each of your machines running `viam-server`.
-Use the robot API to connect to your machine from within a supported [Viam SDK](/appendix/apis/), and send commands remotely.
+Use the machien API to connect to your machine from within a supported [Viam SDK](/appendix/apis/), and send commands remotely.

-The robot API is supported for use with the [Viam Python SDK](https://python.viam.dev/autoapi/viam/robot/client/index.html#viam.robot.client.RobotClient), the [Viam Go SDK](https://pkg.go.dev/go.viam.com/rdk/robot/client#RobotClient), and the [Viam C++ SDK](https://cpp.viam.dev/classviam_1_1sdk_1_1RobotClient.html).
+The machine API is supported for use with the [Viam Python SDK](https://python.viam.dev/autoapi/viam/robot/client/index.html#viam.robot.client.RobotClient), the [Viam Go SDK](https://pkg.go.dev/go.viam.com/rdk/robot/client#RobotClient), and the [Viam C++ SDK](https://cpp.viam.dev/classviam_1_1sdk_1_1RobotClient.html).

 ## Establish a connection

-To interact with the robot API with Viam's SDKs, instantiate a `RobotClient` ([gRPC](https://grpc.io/) client) and use that class for all interactions.
+To interact with the machine API with Viam's SDKs, instantiate a `RobotClient` ([gRPC](https://grpc.io/) client) and use that class for all interactions.

 To find the API key, API key ID, and machine address, go to [Viam app](https://app.viam.com/), select the machine you wish to connect to, and go to the [**Code sample**](/cloud/machines/#code-sample) tab.
 Toggle **Include API key**, and then copy and paste the API key ID and the API key into your environment variables or directly into the code: